March 7, 2014

 Participants include social scientists as well as lawyers, and the subject matter will extend to Europe and Asia as well as North America.

 McGeorge School of Law

 This program has been approved for Minimum Continuing Legal Education (MCLE) credit by The State Bar of California for 6 hours on Friday, March 7, 2014 and 2.5 hours on Saturday, March 8, 2014 for a total of 8.5 hours.
-Pacific McGeorge School of Law certifies that this activity conforms to the standards for approved educational activities prescribed by the rules and regulations of The State bar of California governing minimum continuing legal education.
+McGeorge School of Law certifies that this activity conforms to the standards for approved educational activities prescribed by the rules and regulations of The State bar of California governing minimum continuing legal education.

 - Samantha Barbas, Associate Professor of Law, SUNY Buffalo Law School

 - Pratiksha Baxi, Associate Professor of Law, Jawaharlal Nehru University, New Delhi, India

 - Anne Bloom, Associate Dean, Faculty Scholarship and Professor of Law, McGeorge School of Law, University of the Pacific

 - Khiara M. Bridges, Associate Professor of Law and Associate Professor of Anthropology, Boston University